hughdbrown/just-enough/git.md

-The standard workflow within a git repository is that you will change one or more files in that repository, possibly review the changes, add them to the _index_ (a file that git uses to keep track of files), and then create a new commit with those changes.
+The standard workflow within a git repository is that you will change one or more files in that repository, possibly review the changes, add them to the _index_ (a file that git uses to keep track of tracked files), and then create a new commit with those changes.

 ```bash